 Four Belgian journalists were targeted by the police in a huge search and seizure operation aimed at identifying the source of leaked government information.
-The Strasbourg court ruled that the operation had been unjustified and disproportionate.
+The European court ruled that the operation had been unjustified and disproportionate.
 The case influenced new legislation to improve protections for journalists and their sources.

 Before a presidential election, the newspaper The Day published articles criticising two of the candidates.
 The politicians sued the owners of the newspaper for damages and won.
-The Strasbourg court found that the owners had been punished merely for publishing opinions, violating their right to free speech.
+The European court found that the owners had been punished merely for publishing opinions, violating their right to free speech.
 The case influenced reforms to protect freedom of expression in Ukraine.

 Retired journalist Veseljko Koprivica was ordered to pay huge damages after losing a defamation case.
-The Strasbourg court ruled that the damages awarded were so excessive that they violated his right to free speech.
+The European court ruled that the damages awarded were so excessive that they violated his right to free speech.
 A ruling by the Supreme Court of Montenegro specified that damages for defamation should not be high enough to discourage journalists from playing their key role in society.

 The magazine Mladina published an article criticising a politician for homophobic remarks in a parliamentary debate.
 The politician sued the magazine because he had been offended by its criticism.
 The Slovenian courts ruled against the magazine, ordering it to pay damages.
 The European court ruled this had violated the magazine’s rights – leading to reforms to protect free speech.